calculix/cae/README.md

 - Connector for FreeCAD: listen to port and obtain meshed geometry.

 CGX:
-- Mater window / toolset with list of CGX commands.
+- Master window / toolset with list of CGX commands.
 - Highlight loads and boundary conditions.

 Parsers: